wacncontent/CustomizeTool/output/articles/active-directory/active-directory-passwords-faq.md

 ## Password Writeback
  - **Q:  How does Password Writeback work behind the scenes?**

  > **A:** See How Password Writeback works for a detailed explanation of what happens when you enable Password Writeback, as well as how data flows through the system back into your on-premises environment.
-See “Password Writeback security model” in How Password Writeback works to learn how we ensure Password Writeback is a highly secure service.
+See "Password Writeback security model" in How Password Writeback works to learn how we ensure Password Writeback is a highly secure service.

  - **Q:  How long does Password Writeback take to work?
 Is there a synchronization delay like with password hash sync?**